sams96/sams96.github.io/content/post/2026-08-16-paperless-cloud-backups/index.md

 ---
 title: Paperless cloud backups
-url: /paperless-cloud-backup
+url: /paperless-cloud-backups
-date:
+date: 2026-08-16
-# categories:
+categories:
-#   - homelab
+  - homelab
-tags:
-build:
-  list: never
-  render: always
+  - programming
 ---

 I store all of my important (and many not so important) documents in my